A family trust is a subset of trusts that focuses on passing assets or money to your family members.

 (Learn more about how life insurance works with wills and trusts.)

-Then the grantor names a trustee, or trustees, to manage the trust when the grantor either passes away or becomes incapacitated.
-What qualifies as incapacitated is usally something the grantor can define when opening the trust.
+Then the grantor names a trustee, trustees, and successor trustees to manage the trust when the grantor either passes away or becomes incapacitated.
+What qualifies as incapacitated is usually something the grantor can define when opening the trust.

 Living trusts usually allow you to avoid probate.
 Probate is a public process where a court decides how to distribute the assets from someone’s estate after they pass away.